-This list can contain several trusted server URLs.
-The VPN Client will then successively test all the URLs and all the certificates associated with each server until it finds one that is accessible and valid.
+This list can contain several trusted server IP addresses (or DNS names).
+The VPN Client will then successively test all the IP addresses (or DNS names) and all the certificates associated with each server until it finds one that is accessible and valid.

-The URLs must be separated by a comma in the list, without any blank spaces.
+The Ip addresses (or DNS names) must be separated by a comma in the list, without any blank spaces.

-There is no need to add the https:// prefix to an URL.
+There is no need to add the https:// prefix to an IP address (or DNS name).